wolfflow/Bacon.Plugins/README.md

 An attempt to make Bacon.Plugins repository

-Today there are a few plugins in this repo, soon I'd add some docs (and AMD support, of course).
+Today there are a few plugins in this repo, soon I'd add some more docs

 ajax
 ----